wp-plugins/bepro-listings/readme.txt

 >
 >

-Customize the listings experinece for managers and visitors with our growing list of add-ons:
+Customize the experience for managers and visitors with our growing list of add-ons:

 	1. Form Builder - Use the visual drag and drop interface to create multiple front end upload forms and directory listing types
 	2. Claim Listing - Allow users to claim listings from the frontend